 We now have "cooking Japanese with ease", our full recipe book and video course with step-by-step tutorials on your favorite recipes.

-I actually thought this question was quite strange, because in my mind sushi was quite obviously form Japan.
+I actually thought this question was quite strange, because in my mind, sushi was quite obviously from Japan.

 When thinking of the origins of sushi, most will associate it with Japanese culture.
-They may not even give a thought as to whether it is Chinese.
+They may not even give a thought as to whether it’s Chinese.

-Read on to find out the answer to the question if sushi is Chinese or Japanese and why there is a legitimate cause for confusion.
+Read on to find out the answer to the question of whether sushi is Chinese or Japanese (or even Korean!) and why there’s a legitimate cause for confusion.